Waterparks (band): 2019–2021: Fandom and Greatest Hits

-Greatest Hits (2020–2022)

 On September 24, 2020, the band officially released a song entitled "Lowkey As Hell".
 This comes after Knight leaked the song the previous week on a live stream whilst cutting off his Fandom-era green hair himself.
 Following the song's official release, record label 300 Entertainment announced that they had signed the band.

 On February 25, 2021, the band announced their fourth studio album Greatest Hits, along with the release of a new single titled "Snow Globe".
 The album was released on May 21, 2021.
 The next single, titled "Numb" was released on March 29, 2021, but was debuted on March 27 during the Anti Tour Performance.
-The fourth single, "You'd Be Paranoid Too (If Everyone Was Out To Get You)", was released on April 28 2021, sharing its title with an autobiography written by vocalist and rhythm guitarist Awsten Knight.
+The fourth single, "You'd Be Paranoid Too (If Everyone Was Out To Get You)", was released on April 28, 2021, sharing its title with an autobiography written by vocalist and rhythm guitarist Awsten Knight.
 The fifth single, "Just Kidding", was released on May 12, 2021.
 The sixth single, "Violet!", was released on May 19, 2021.
 A music video was released for the song on May 26, 2021.

-Intellectual Property (2022–present)
+2022–present: Intellectual Property and standalone singles

 On January 27, 2022, the band posted teasers for their upcoming fifth studio album.
 On April 7, 2022, the first single, "Funeral Grey" was announced, and was then subsequently released on May 13 as their first release under Fueled by Ramen.
-In 2022, the band's song "Telephone," from their 2019 album Fandom, was featured in episode three of the British TV series, Heartstopper.
+In 2022, the band's song "Telephone," from their 2019 album Fandom, was featured in episode three of the British TV series Heartstopper.
 On July 5, 2022, the band announced the second single, "Self-Sabotage" to be released on July 7.
-The band also released a teaser of a new song titled "Brainwashed" that the band has been performing on tour.
+The band also released a teaser of a new song titled "Brainwashed" that the band had been performing on tour.
 On August 8, 2022, the band released a music video for "Self-Sabotage".
 On August 30, 2022, the band debuted a new song live titled "Real Super Dark" from the upcoming album.
 On October 14, 2022, the band released the single "Fuck About It", featuring Blackbear.
-On November 23, 2022, the band announced the title of their upcoming fifth studio album, Intellectual Property.
+On November 23, 2022, the band announced the title of their fifth studio album, Intellectual Property.
 On December 1, 2022, the band released a music video for "Fuck About It".
 On January 26, 2023, the band released the album's fourth single, "Real Super Dark".
-The band also confirmed the released date for the album to be April 14, 2023.
+The band also confirmed the release date for the album to be April 14, 2023.
 On March 10, 2023, the band released the album's fifth single, "Brainwashed".

+On October 11, 2023, the band released the single "Sneaking Out of Heaven", treated as part of Intellectual Property on streaming services.
+An accompanying music video was released on October 12, 2023.